iounpaladin/iounpaladin.github.io/_seminars/fall-2023-geometric-langlands.md

 location: "UCLA"
 ---

 In Fall 2023, we are discussing the Geometric Langlands Correspondence.
-Recordings are available upon request (please contact me for more information).

 | Date   | Speaker                                                  | Topic                                                    | Notes |